3 Physical Therapist Cover Letter Examples for 2023

 Closing and signing off your completed cover letter

-Your letter’s looking great now that you’ve exemplified your specialized abilities and versatile expertise in some solid body paragraphs that outline your capabilities as a physical therapist!
+Your letter looks great, with solid body paragraphs outlining your physical therapist capabilities!
 Now, it’s time to polish everything up and conclude your cover letter in a way that cultivates more progress toward your ideal job role.

 Quickly summarize again why you want the job and toss in a couple of fresh qualifying traits to make your point.
-It’s also smart to reconnect with the company (refer to your intro) over their current goals, values, or mission statement.
+Reconnect with the company (refer to your intro) over their current goals, values, or mission statement.

-Don’t forget to include a call to action that invites further contact—that will be your next opportunity to expand upon your experiences with care planning or recovery assessment that left a lasting impact.
-Thank the reader for their time, too!
+Don’t forget to include a call to action that invites further contact—that will be your next opportunity to expand upon your experiences—and thank the reader for their time!

 You can say thanks either in your closer paragraph or as your official signoff.
-Just make sure you keep it professional and formal either way, and always use your real name on your cover letter.
+Just keep it professional and formal either way and always use your real name on your cover letter.

-Don’t send anyone a closer like this, which is much too informal and murky despite having a call to action:
+Don’t send anyone a closer like this.
+It’s too informal and murky despite having a call to action:

 Ouch.